Sam-Freitas/SICKO/scripts/readme.md

 # steps

-1. Run through the SICKO_script with all the associated files
+1. Run through the SICKO_2022 with all the associated files

 2. Run combine_csv.m